K-Schubert/RAG-ML-chatbot/README.md

 It is necessary to fine-tune the LLM to boost out-of-the-box performance.
 Experiments have shown that LLama-2 65B trained with [QLoRA](https://arxiv.org/abs/2305.14314) on the alpaca dataset achieves 99.3% of the performance level of ChatGPT.
 QLoRA (Quantization-Aware training) is a paradigm leveraging PEFT (LoRA) and quantization to train a model on a single GPU or multiple GPUs with limited memory.
 LoRA modifies the linear projection layers of self-attention blocks using low rank matrices which reduces number of trainable parameters while preserving the model parametric knowledge.
 The LLM weights are frozen quantized to 4-bit and only the LoRA adapter weights are finetuned in 16-bit.
 Other innovations such as the introdution of the ```nf4``` datatype, double quantization and page optimizers allow me to efficiently train ```LLama-2-7b``` in parallel on 4 Tesla-V100 GPUs in XX hours.
 For more details on the multi-GPU training implementation, see the [qlora-multi-gpu repo](https://github.com/ChrisHayduk/qlora-multi-gpu/tree/main) and [huggingface](https://huggingface.co/blog/pytorch-ddp-accelerate-transformers).

 #### Causal Language Modelling (CLM)
-The first fine-tuning round of ```LLama-2-7b``` consists of optimizing the loss on the CLM task (autoregressive method where the model is trained to predict the next token in a sequence given the previous token) with a corpus of ML documents (about 60'000, only the content section).
+The first fine-tuning round of ```LLama-2-7b``` consists in optimizing the loss on the CLM task (autoregressive method where the model is trained to predict the next token in a sequence given the previous tokens) with a corpus of ML documents (about 60'000, only the content section).
 Here I use 4-bit QLoRA training on 4 GPUs.

 ```
 # with python3 (model parallelism, device_map="balanced)